Celtic settlement of Southeast Europe

-Gallic groups, originating from the various La Tène chiefdoms, began a southeastern movement into the Balkans from the 4th century BC.
+Gallic groups, originating from the various La Tène chiefdoms, began a movement into Southeast Europe from the 4th century BC.
 Although Gallic settlements were concentrated in the western half of the Carpathian basin, there were notable incursions and settlements within the Balkans.

 From their new bases in northern Illyria and Pannonia, the Gallic invasions climaxed in the early 3rd century BC, with the invasion of Greece.
-The 279 BC invasion of Greece proper was preceded by a series of other military campaigns waged in the southern Balkans and against the Kingdom of Macedonia, favoured by the state of confusion ensuing from the disputed succession after Alexander the Great's death.
-A part of the invading Celts crossed over to Anatolia and eventually settled in the area that came to be named after them, Galatia.
+The 279 BC invasion of Greece was preceded by a series of earlier military campaigns waged in the southern Balkans favoured by the state of confusion ensuing from the Diadochi Wars after the death of Alexander the Great.
+After their final defeat in Greece, a part of the invading Celts crossed over to Anatolia in 270s BC, and eventually settled in the area that came to be named after them as Galatia.

-Settlement of southeastern Europe
+Celtic settlements along the Danube

 From the 4th century BC, Celtic groups pushed into the Carpathian region and the Danube basin, coinciding with their movement into Italy.
 The Boii and Volcae were two large Celtic confederacies who generally cooperated in their campaigns.
 Splinter groups moved south via two major routes: one following the Danube, another eastward from Italy.
 According to legend, 300,000 Celts moved into Italy and Illyria.
 By the 3rd century, the native inhabitants of Pannonia were almost completely Celticized.
 La Tène remains are found widely in Pannonia, but finds westward beyond the Tisza and south beyond the Sava are rather sparse.
 These finds are deemed to have been locally produced Norican-Pannonian variation of Celtic culture.
 Nevertheless, features are encountered that suggest ongoing contacts with distant provinces such as Iberia.
 The fertile lands around the Pannonian rivers enabled the Celts to establish themselves easily, developing their agriculture and pottery, and at the same time exploiting the rich mines of modern Poland.
-Thus, it appears that the Celts had created a new homeland for themselves in the southern part of Central Europe; in a region stretching from Poland to the Danube, but there is little to no non-Christian evidence of that.
+Thus, it appears that the Celts had created a new homeland for themselves in the southern part of Central Europe; in a region stretching from Poland to the Danube.